34 Branding Statistics Every Small Business Should Know in 2023

 Few marketers are unaware that some social media platforms are better for building brand recognition and awareness with their target audiences than others.
 Fifty-five percent of business-to-business (B2B) marketers turn to LinkedIn compared to just 28% that leverage Facebook for brand building, per MeltWater’s 2021 State of Social report.

-On the other hand, Facebook is far and away the go-to social channel for building brand awareness for business-to-consumer (B2C) companies.
-Sixty percent of B2C companies use Facebook for marketing followed by 28% using Instagram, 6% using Twitter, and just 2% investing in LinkedIn as a marketing tool.
+On the other hand, Facebook is far and away the go-to social channel for building brand awareness for business-to-consumer (B2C) companies, followed by Instagram, Twitter, and LinkedIn.

 Bottom Line